Did You Know Organic Always Means Non-GMO?

 While both methods involve human intervention, the key difference between genetic engineering and traditional breeding is that a GMO plant or animal could not develop on its own in nature.
 A plant and a bacterium would not breed naturally.
 Neither would a fish and a sea anemone.
 Their DNA has to be combined in a lab.

 Traditional breeding methods require selecting a plant or animal that exhibits (or is as close as you can currently get to) the trait you’re looking for.
 This requires selectively breeding for many generations.
-With seeds, it can take decades to arrive at a plant that reliably exhibits the traits you’re looking for.
+With seeds, it can take decades to arrive at a plant that reliably exhibits the traits you’re looking for — grape varieties for wine are a good example.

 These days, you can find non-GMO plants that were bred for flavor, leaf size (to shade out weeds), drought resistance, and much more.
 Various breeds of cow have been selectively bred for higher milk production, higher butterfat in their milk, cold-hardiness, good health, and other qualities.
 Because these plants and animals did not use genetic engineering, they are not GMO.